 AI orchestration control plane in plain language.

-The business brain holds source truth
+The control plane holds source truth

 Policies, customer rules, process memory, owners, documents, and decision rights become the operating context for AI.